 - Main article: Battle of the Fist of the First Men

 Shortly after the return of Thoren Smallwood's team, the expedition is attacked at the Fist of the First Men by wights.
 After an unsuccessful counterattack, due to being caught unaware and ill-prepared to fight an unfamiliar foe, Lord Commander Mormont rallies about fifty brothers onto horseback to break out of the Fist in a tactical retreat.
 It is assumed that the brothers who were unable to form up with Mormont's retreat were all slaughtered by the wights.

 As the horses become more tired and the weather worsens, the Lord Commander organizes the injured to be put on horseback and sets the able men walking with torches to guard the flanks and rear.
 Fortunately the wights do not give an effective pursuit, only nibbling at the stragglers.
 It is during this march south that the Watch rediscovers the effect of dragonglass on the Others; Samwell Tarly, Small Paul and Grenn are among the stragglers and in self defence, Samwell stabs an Other by mistake, causing the entire creature to dissolve.

 - Main article: Mutiny at Craster's Keep

-Forty-four brothers, twelve of them seriously injured, survived the Others attack and are able to reach Craster's Keep.
+Forty-four brothers, twelve of them seriously injured, survive the wight and Other attacks and are able to reach Craster's Keep.
 However, morale is low and food is scarce.
 Although Craster offers them some food, many of the disgruntled members of the group claim Craster is holding out on them, and they eventually draw their weapons.
 Craster tries to fight them but is killed by Dirk.
 Lord Commander Jeor Mormont, who tries to intervene, is killed as well by Ollo Lophand, which leads to a brawl between the mutineers and the loyalists.
 About a dozen loyalists decide to retreat and manage to return to Castle Black; Samwell Tarly and Gilly also manage to escape.